1FaNCiFuL/Streamlit_01/README.md

 # Streamlit_01
-work on the EC2 &amp; Streamlit
+Work on the EC2 &amp; Streamlit